 This is a recipe with lots of marshmallow flavor.
 But if you only have access to one or the other that is fine.
 Yes, you can omit one of the types of marshmallows in this recipe.
 You can either make it with less marshmallow flavor by omitting one or you can double the other kind to compensate.

 Yes, this recipe has been created for making in an ice cream maker.
 It has not been tried or tested as a no-churn recipe.
 The ingredients for this recipe do not lend to the no-churn process of making ice cream.

 Homemade chocolate ice cream can be made with either.
 However, I have not tested this recipe, nor do I know the quantities needed to make this with melted chocolate.
-I use unsweetened cocoa since it is easy to work with and I find had a deep rich flavor without being overly sweet.
+I use unsweetened cocoa since it is easy to work with and I find it has a deep rich flavor without being overly sweet.

 Chocolate Marshmallow Ice Cream

 - ¾ cup granulated sugar

 - ¾ cup unsweetened cocoa powder natural or Dutch process